-For more kitchen know-how here are some tips on the cooking basics for beginners – from veggie prep and egg scrambling to boiling pasta and sautéing meat.
+For more kitchen know-how here are some tips on the cooking tips for absolute beginners – from veggie prep and egg scrambling to boiling pasta and sauteing meat.

 Stir and check the pasta as it cooks.
 Using a slotted spoon, remove one of the pasta pieces at eight minutes for a taste test.
 You should cook the pasta until it’s “al dente,” meaning the outside is still firm when you bite into it, but the inside is slightly soft and chewy.
 When the pasta is done, put a colander in the sink and pour out the pasta and the water.